-Complementing my primary appointment at UF, I also coordinate the Indigenous Studies Specialization for the Masters in Latin American Studies Program.
-I am also Core Faculty in the Tropical Conservation and Development and Masters in Sustainable Development Practice Programs.
-I serve as a Faculty Affiliate with the American Indian and Indigenous Studies Program and Department of Geography.
+Complementing my primary appointment at UF, I am serve as a core faculty member in the Tropical Conservation and Development and Masters in Sustainable Development Practice Programs.
+I serve as a faculty affiliate with the Department of Geography, American Indian and Indigenous Studies Program, as well as the PhD program in Interdisciplinary Ecology.

 Before returning to academia, I worked with numerous community-based organizations and initiatives to support social justice, including the Thoya-Oya Children’s Center in Kenya, Mateel Community Center in Northern California, among others.
 I have served as a “Crop Extension” Volunteer with the Peace Corps in Paraguay and as an Americorps Volunteer with the Community Food Bank of Southern Arizona’s Marana Heritage Farm Project.

 When not working, you can often find me on a kavaju piru (literally “skinny horse”, but actually a bicycle), running in the forest, digging around in the garden, or, depending on the weather, drinking tereré or mate.